-After discharged from hospital, we had a follow up program at 1, 3, 6 and 12 months postoperatively.
-All 30 cases were evaluated by both physical and radiographic examination.
+After discharged from hospital, we had a follow up program at 1, 3, 6 and 12 months post-operatively.
+All 45 cases were evaluated by both physical and radiographic examination.
 An arbitrary rating system was established consisting of pain, degree of joint mobility and ambulating compared to preinjury level, and the last was radiographic result.

-After 3 months, 24 patients (80 percent) rated as good had no pain, moderate joint mobility and could maintain their previous activity level.
-Only 6 patients rated as fair in our study had mild discomfort and used assistive devices eg. canes and walkers which they had not needed before.
+After 3 months, 40 patients (88.87 percent) rated as good had no pain, moderate joint mobility and could maintain their previous activity level.
+Only 5 patients rated as fair in our study had mild discomfort and used assistive devices eg. Canes and walker which they had not needed before.

 As for the complication, two cases of superficial wound infection were revealed and responded well to antibiotic therapy.
-No case of perioperative death, pneumonia and bed sore was found.
-One case of dislocation was found on the 6th postoperative day and could be reduced by closed method under general anesthesia without stem breakage.
+One case of dislocation was found on the 4th postoperative day and could be reduced by closed method under general anesthesia without stem breakage.
 No case of acetabular erosion and deep wound infection was found.